racket/racket7/pkgs/expander/README.txt

    Runs the expander to load itself from source.
 Expanded and compiled modules are stored in <dir>, somewhat like bytecode files.
-   Dependency tarcking doesn't take into account the expander itself, so throw away <dir> if the expander changes in a way that you want reflected in compilation results.
+   Dependency tracking doesn't take into account the expander itself, so throw away <dir> if the expander changes in a way that you want reflected in compilation results.